 How to Get Better Sleep During Perimenopause

-Of course, this section will include some of the typical advice you see about sleep like not looking at screens before bed and getting some exercise, but I also tried to give you some tips on how to improve your sleep during perimenopause that would be new to you.
+Of course, this section will include some of the typical advice you see about sleep, like not looking at screens before bed and getting some exercise, but I also tried to give you some tips on improving your sleep during perimenopause that would be new to you.
 Let’s see what you think.

 Listen to Mediations or Podcasts

-Reading works in a similar way to listening to a podcast or meditation.
+Reading works similarly to listening to a podcast or meditation.
 It helps you turn your brain off.
-The only issue I have with reading sometimes is that I stop focusing on what I am reading and I am thinking instead.
+The only issue I have with reading sometimes is that I stop focusing on what I am reading, and I am thinking instead.
 For some reason, it doesn’t happen to me as much when I listen rather than read.
 Experiment and see what works for you.

 A week of camping may be enough to reset your internal clock.
 Not into camping?
 Make sure to get some morning light.